Browse Faulkner, Field, Fitzgerald, Fleming, Forester, Fuller and more

 $45.00

 [Armed Services Editions] Forester, C. S. Beat to Quarters.
 NY, Armed Services Editions, n.d.
-(1945), first edition thus, wrappers.
+(1946), first edition thus, wrappers.
 Softcover.
-No. Q-18 in this important series, first issue, reprinted later in the series as No. 996, a Capt.
-Hornblower novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+No. 996 in this important series, it reprints ASE No. Q-18 published earlier in the series in 1945, a Capt.
+Hornblower novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI, scarce.
 Very good.
-JD34819
+JD35894

 $20.00